How to use Pay Station in combination with Firebase authentication

 To complete the integration and start accepting real payments, you need to sign a licensing agreement with Xsolla.

-You can sign the licensing agreement at any integration step, but keep in mind that the review process can take up to 3 business days.
+You can sign the agreement at any integration step, but keep in mind that the review process can take up to 3 business days.

 Use the sample web application as an example to implement the combined use of Firebase authentication and Pay Station.
 The source code for the sample web application is available on GitHub.